pt2302-testorg/9.40-spring-2018/content/pages/syllabus.md

 Assignments require the use of MATLAB{{< sup "®" >}} version 2017b.
 Therefore, it is essential that you install this software on your laptop.

-Note: MIT OpenCourseWare does not provide student access or discounts for [MATLAB software](http://www.mathworks.com/products/matlab/).
+Note: MIT OpenCourseWare does not provide student access or discounts for {{% resource_link "46943b57-7528-401b-a93d-acfcdf188c05" "MATLAB software" %}}.
 It can be purchased from The MathWorks{{< sup "®" >}}.
-For more information about MATLAB Pricing and Licensing, contact [The MathWorks](http://www.mathworks.com/index.html) directly.
+For more information about MATLAB Pricing and Licensing, contact {{% resource_link "112ea745-43f9-4f90-85f0-4296f11efb39" "The MathWorks" %}} directly.

 ## Policy on Problem Set Collaboration